 2. High Cholesterol

-Each of these factors is a stroke risk within itself, so it’s no surprise that smoking doubles your risk of stroke.
-(Source: Stroke.org PDF)
+Smoking narrows the arteries, thickens the blood, and increases the risk of blood clots in the arteries.
+Each of these factors is a stroke risk within itself, so it’s no surprise that smoking doubles your risk of having a stroke.

 By quitting smoking, you can help your blood flow freely throughout your body, which is key to preventing stroke and living a healthy life.

-- Reduce dietary cholesterol to manage high cholesterol
+- Reduce dietary “bad” cholesterol if your blood cholesterol is high